BryceLagerberg/Login-System/README.md

 [x] make each chat instance have its own tab

+[x] make a CW expand button

+[x] add slide effect to CW expand button

+[x] replace login window slidedown function with new slide funtion

+[x] add slide on hover effect to CW expand button

+[x] fix friends list panel sizing

+[x] fix anchoring of expand button

+[x] make expand button autoshrink if not being hovered

+[x] add mouse move box to replace mouseEnter and mouseLeave events to fix expand button edge case

+#THINGS THAT NEED TO BE DONE/FIXED---------------------------------------------------------------------------

+[ ] *add a change username option?

+[ ] make an applications tab with cool tools like web browser and calculator etc

+[ ] *make good flair, remove bad flair

+[ ] *add a drag and drop to the profile pictures so you can change easier

+[ ] add password requirements

+[ ] add check box/ x for password requirements being met or not

+[ ] add description for password and username requirements above or below their text boxes

+[ ] make profileWindow expandable

+[ ] make the friends list live update and organize by online/offline status

+[ ] add a remember my username checkbox to the login

+[ ] make the server and database selection a pop out window accessable by a settings symbol or something

+[ ] create sql stored procedures

 [ ] Make chat window appear to the right of the profile window

 [ ] remove the logged in user from their own friends list

 [ ] add on double click events for all friends list controls

-[ ] make expand window button for profile window, make slide effects for both button and the form
+[x/2] make expand window button for profile window, make slide effects for both button and the form

-[x] make a CW expand button

-[ ] add slide effect to CW expand button

-[ ] add slide on hover effect to CW expand button

 [ ] make expand arrow change directions after completing the grow or shrink animation

+[ ] fix already logged in error

-[ ] replace login window slidedown function with new slide funtion
+[ ] fix transperency issue with expand button

-[ ]
+[ ] fix expand button jumping to the top (bug)

+[ ] change message cap to a hard limit instead of replacing old text in chat window